kmsepr/YouTube-/README.md

     ...
 }

-Each channel will be accessible at /channel_name.mp3.
+Each will be accessible via /channel_name.mp3.

 ---

 License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute it.
+Use it freely and modify as needed.